Skip to content

 GET Retrieve identification details

-Once you obtain the esigning_id and identification_id from the previous endpoint, call the following method to get the video identification details, such as IDnow reference and URL.
+Use the identification_id to get the video identification details, such as the IDnow reference and url.
+Redirect the customer to this URL.

 Request URL